 - adequately justify the decisions they made in the subsequent steps of the Intervention Mapping approach.

 - acknowledge the utility and necessity of using a planned development approach like Intervention Mapping for the development of theory- and evidence-based health promotion programs.

 - select determinants using appropriate methodology and statistics.

 - communicate own opinion and ideas;

 - critically discuss their own and other’s opinions, ideas, and work.

 - effectively cooperate in small groups with persons of different background and initial level;

 - apply the Intervention Mapping approach to other health problems.

-Students are strongly recommended to buy the IM book: Planning Health Promotion Programs: An Intervention Mapping Approach, 4th edition (2016) by L. Kay Bartholomew Eldredge, Christina Markham, Robert A.C.
+Students buy the IM book: Planning Health Promotion Programs: An Intervention Mapping Approach, 4th edition (2016) by L. Kay Bartholomew Eldredge, Christina Markham, Robert A.C.
 Ruiter, Maria E. Fernández, Gerjo Kok, and Guy S. Parcel.
 This book is not only useful during this course, but also in the other courses of the Master program and it is a great reference-work for your professional life.